Skip to main content

 • ✓Multi-Agent Orchestration with Memory: Teams building agents that need persistent long-term memory across sessions without engineering a custom vector store, summarization, and retrieval pipeline — the managed memory preview handles this natively.

-Who Should Skip Azure AI Agent Service?
+Who Should Skip Microsoft Foundry Agent Service?

 Our Verdict